 - Reef Runner Bar: located on the south end of the resort, near the Sea Breeze Grill

-All the bars are open to all cruisers—there are no exclusive bars set aside for suite or Sanctuary guests.
+All the bars on Princess Cays are open to all cruisers—there are no exclusive bars set aside for suite or Sanctuary guests.

 Tip: Be very careful with the wooden chairs at the bars!
 They can be very tippy if you lean back against the backrest!

-Some of the bars do allow smoking, so keep an eye out for ashtrays on the bar if you’d like to avoid smoke!
+Some of the bars do allow smoking, so keep an eye out for ashtrays on the bar if you’d like to avoid secondhand smoke.

 Additionally, there’s usually a cold drink station set up near the picnic tables outside of Grill Crazy BBQ Pavilion to quickly grab bottles of water, soft drinks, and cans of beer.
 Standard bar prices apply.

 Cruisers often ask me if you can use your drink package at Princess Cays.
 It depends on your cruise line!

 Princess cruisers can use their drink packages at the private island destination.
 However, none of the bars offer fountain soda—only cans—so you’ll have to pay for soda even with a beverage package.

 If you’re visiting on a Carnival ship, your drink package won’t work on the island.
 Instead, you’ll need to pay for all drinks at the bar with your Sail & Sign card.